L3VU5/portfolio-paweljedrasik/README.md

 ## About Me

-I'm a passionate front-end developer with industry experience building web and mobile applications.
-I like to experiment with new technologies and frameworks to improve my skills.
+🚀 Passionate Software Developer from Kraków with 6+ years of industry experience in designing and developing dynamic web and mobile applications.

+💻 Enthusiastic about experimenting with the newest technologies and frameworks to improve my skill set.

-Specialized in JavaScript, experienced in working with React, React Native and AngularJS.
+💡 Specialized in JavaScript, with hands-on experience in building impactful solutions using React, React Native, and AngularJS.

 ## Technologies Used